 As cloud storage technologies become increasingly commonplace, the PCI DSS guidelines stress that all networks need to be aware of how the cloud can risk security compromises.
 Put simply, companies are often unaware of who controls the data stored in the cloud, and how to restrict what ends up in the cloud: a stray word document on one computer that includes sensitive cardholder information could end up automatically shared with everyone inside your network.

 To ensure PCI-DSS compliance, you need to ensure that your IT workers, your cloud service provider, and your PCI-DSS assessor can all demonstrate the arrangements of your cloud storage exactly.
 The PCI-DSS give 3 models for how cloud storage can be controlled:

 - Software-as-a-Service (SaaS) which gives your IT network very limited control over the specific configuration of the cloud.

 - Platform-as-a-Service (PaaS) which gives your company some control over the configuration of the cloud

 - Infrastructure-as-a-Service (IaaS) which gives your company full control over operating systems, storage, applications, and components like firewalls operating across your cloud storage.

 While SaaS saves your company from spending resources maintaining an active cloud, it makes it impossible to guarantee whether or not your IT infrastructure is PCI-DSS compliant.
 If you are dealing with cardholder data, aim for PaaS if IaaS would be too resource heavy, so that you can assure assessors and users exactly what is happening with their private information.

 Immervox can help you maintain all aspects of your IT infrastructure, making sure you know you are PCI DSS compliant.
-If you want to learn more about how to simply take control of your IT infrastructure, and be sure what’s being kept in your company’s cloud storage, register for the Digital Telecoms Transformation Forum, happening in London on September 15th.
+If you want to learn more about how to simply take control of your IT infrastructure, and be sure what’s being kept in your company’s cloud storage, get in touch.